cdrummey216/whoami/whoami.md

 ## Propositional Mathematics

-The self is produced by the combination of how we understand our selves in the world and how we define our selves to others.
+The Self is produced by the combination of how we understand our selves in the world and how we define our selves to others.
 To understand our selves,  Aby asking "Who am I?"
-Any answer to this question provides will not only provide some insight in to the repsonder's perception of the self, but it will also have some measure of value, or significance, to the responder.
+Any answer to this question provides will not only provide some insight in to the repsonder's perception of the Self, but it will also have some measure of value, or significance, to the responder.
 Likewise, we define our selves in the ways in which we communicate and interact with others in the world.
 When asked "Who are you?", the answer will define our selves in a way that is real because the question is external and our answer is a representation of our self.

 ## Definitions